vmware-archive/streaming-runtimes/streaming-runtime-samples/clickstream/README.md

 kubectl apply -f 'https://raw.githubusercontent.com/vmware-tanzu/streaming-runtimes/main/streaming-runtime-samples/clickstream/data-generator.yaml' -n default
 ```

+- Follow the [explore Kafka](../#explore-kafka-topics) and [explore Rabbit](../#explore-kafka-topics) to see what data is generated and how it is processed though the pipeline.

-* Delete the Top-k songs pipeline and the demo song generator:
+- Delete the Top-k songs pipeline and the demo song generator:
 ```shell
 kubectl delete srs,srcs,srp --all -n streaming-runtime kubectl delete deployments -l app=clickstream-data-generator